portworx/px-docs/systemd.md

 ```
 -t <token> token that was provided in email (or arbitrary clusterID)
+-c <cluster_id> cluster ID is required if token is not specified
 -s <device> of the form /dev/sdN, repeat for multiple devices
 -d <data_network_interface> of the form eth0 - (optional)
 -m <management_network_interface> of the form eth0 - (optional)